sketchplugins/plugin-directory/README.md

 - [Phosphor Icons](https://phosphoricons.com), by Tobias Fried: A flexible icon family for interfaces, diagrams, presentations — whatever, really.
 - [Phrase Strings Plugin](https://phrase.com/integrations/sketch/), by Phrase: Start localization during the design phase.
 Easily preview your designs in multiple languages and optimize your UI for all markets with the Phrase Strings plugin.
 - [picasso](https://github.com/wuba/Picasso), by huangwencun: Picasso是58同城推出的一款sketch生成代码插件，可将sketch设计稿自动解析成还原精准，可用度高的前端代码
+- [Picsart Bg Remover & Image Enhancer](https://picsart.io), by PicsArt, Inc: Elevate your Sketch designs with the Picsart Plugin: effortlessly remove backgrounds from product photos, cars, furniture, jewelry, and more, and upscale images by up to 8x per side (64x resolution).
+Achieve clean, high-quality visuals directly in Sketch with AI-powered tools that streamline your creative process.
 - [PinIt](https://github.com/acollurafici/PinIt), by Anthony Collurafici: A collection of Resizing Shortcuts.
 - [Pixel Perfect](https://github.com/materik/sketchplugin-pixelperfect), by Mattias Eriksson: Plugin for Sketch for handling layout and sizing of layers automatically based on their names.
 - [Place Linked Bitmap](https://github.com/frankko/place-linked-bitmap), by Frank Kolodziej: A plugin to place external bitmap files into Sketch and update Sketch layers after external bitmaps are updated